nooblag/bomthegov/readme.md

-**bomthegov** is a tool that can fetch radar or satellite images from the Australien [sic] [Bureau of Meteorology (BOM)](http://www.bom.gov.au/) public archive, and build simple timelapse videos from the collected images.
+**bomthegov** is a tool that can fetch satellite images, or rain or wind radar images, from the Australien [sic] [Bureau of Meteorology (BOM)](http://www.bom.gov.au/) public archive, and build simple timelapse videos from the collected data.

 It currently relies on `ncftp` to fetch the images from the public BOM FTP server, and `imagemagick` and `ffmpeg` to make timelapse videos.